jldec/redwood-minimal-rsc/README.md

 ```

 ### ServerTime
 `ServerTime()` (with uppercase 'S') is a RSC (React Server Component) that displays the time.
-This is rendered as part of the initial page load, and re-rendered when serverTime() from the client.
+This is rendered as part of the initial page load, and re-rendered when serverTime() is called by the client.

 NOTE: `'use server'` makes serverTime() callable via XHR fetch from the client.